-I recently judged a contest for the blog at QueryTracker.net, a great site for writers at the query stage looking for more information about potential agents (and where my client Cole Gibsen first learned about me).
-I agreed to help out and, seeking something that would be both 1) easy on me and 2) beneficial to writers, I decided to limit the entries to pitches of 25 words or less.
-To see the winners and more details about the contest, head HERE.
+[Once upon a time, one of us judged a contest for the blog at QueryTracker.net, a great site for writers at the query stage looking for more information about potential agents.
+When this agent agreed to help out, he came up with a plan that would be both 1) easy on him, and 2) beneficial to writers: he decided to limit the entries to pitches of 25 words or less.

-I can already hear many of you groaning.
-If boiling down a story into two or three paragraphs for a query is like stubbing your toe, then fitting an entire novel into 25 words is like getting a 50 ton anvil dropped on your cat.
-You know, if you really like your cat.
-Despite the painful nature (sorry, Kitty!) of the contest for some, doing this sort of exercise is certainly worthwhile.
+We can already hear many of you groaning.
+If boiling down a story into two or three paragraphs for a query is like stubbing your toe, then fitting an entire novel into 25 words is like getting a 50-ton anvil dropped on your cat.
+You know, if you really like your cat.]

 So how do you write these things, anyway?
-There’s no perfect formula, but I like to always start with who the story is about, what challenges the protagonist faces, and some standout detail that makes it feel unique.
-For example, when pitching my client Cole Gibsen’s book KATANA, my 25 word pitch was: “It’s KILL BILL meets BUFFY, about a teen girl who discovers she’s a reincarnated samurai, but would rather be breaking hearts than breaking bones.”
+There's no perfect formula, but one way to start is with who the story is about, what challenges the protagonist faces, and some standout detail that makes it feel unique.
+For example, when pitching erstwhile client Cole Gibsen's book KATANA, the 25-word pitch was: "It's KILL BILL meets BUFFY, about a teen girl who discovers she's a reincarnated samurai, but would rather be breaking hearts than breaking bones."
 Who is it about?
 A teen girl.
 What challenges does she face?
-She’s learned she might be a samurai warrior, for the love of Pete!
+She's learned she might be a samurai warrior, for the love of Pete!
 What makes it feel unique?
-All of it, really, but most notably for me, the notion of a kick ass teen who may or may not use swords.
-Swords, people!
-This pitch doesn’t get into many of the elements that make this project so fun and awesome, but it’s enough to make people (hopefully) say, “Huh, that’s interesting!”
+All of it, really, but most notably, the notion of a kick-ass teen who may or may not use swords.
+This pitch doesn't get into many of the elements that make this project so fun and awesome, but it's enough to make people (hopefully) say, "Huh, that's interesting!"

-Let’s move to an example many of you will be familiar with.
-As I’ve said on here before, I’m a big Roald Dahl fan.
-As a third grader, I declared to anyone who would listen (and some who wouldn’t) that CHARLIE AND THE CHOCOLATE FACTORY was the best book ever written.
-I’ve since revised this opinion, but if I was looking to tell a someone about the story, I may start with something like this:
+Or, to choose an example many of you will be familiar with, CHARLIE AND THE CHOCOLATE FACTORY.
+If I was looking to tell a someone about the story, I may start with something like this:

-Still not perfect, but it’s shorter.
-We’re down to 43 words and a somewhat cheesy line to end it, although Willy is still a part of it.
+Still not perfect, but we're down to 43 words, although Willy is still a part of it.
 What else can we prune?
-We don’t need Charlie’s last name, we don’t need the exact details about the Golden Ticket, but, for my money, there needs to be more of a hint of just how special this opportunity is.
-Here’s my final 25-word pitch:
+We don't need Charlie's last name, we don't need the exact details about the Golden Ticket, but, for my money, there needs to be more of a hint of just how special this opportunity is.
+Here's my final 25-word pitch: